abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Lookup account ID from Webfinger address

 Quickly lookup a username to see if it is available, skipping WebFinger resolution.
+Version history:  3.4.0 - added

 ### Example
 ```dart